 Why is this medication prescribed?

-Desloratadine is used to relieve hay fever and allergy symptoms, including sneezing; runny nose; and red, itchy, tearing eyes.
-It is also used to treat hives.
+Desloratadine is used in adults and children to relieve hay fever and allergy symptoms, including sneezing; runny nose; and red, itchy, tearing eyes.
+It is also used to relieve symptoms of urticaria (hives; red, itchy raised areas of the skin), including itching and rash.
 Desloratadine is in a class of medications called antihistamines.
 It works by blocking histamine, a substance in the body that causes allergic symptoms.

 How should this medicine be used?

 Desloratadine comes as a tablet, oral solution (liquid), and an orally disintegrating tablet to take by mouth.
 It is usually taken once a day with or without food.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take desloratadine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.